What to stream this weekend: 'One World' concert, '#blackAF'

 TV

-Kenya Barris, the creator of Black-ish, stars as a fictionalized version of himself in this parenting comedy also starring Rashida Jones.
-Barris and Jones are a couple with six children together.
+Kenya Barris, the creator of Black-ish, stars as a fictionalized version of himself in this parenting comedy, which also stars Rashida Jones.
+Barris and Jones play a couple with six children.
 The show, which comes to Netflix on Friday, is based on Barris' real-life approach to parenting.

 WWE SmackDown -- Fox